csc301-fall-2020/team-project-12-malecare-cancer-support/deliverable-2/README.md

 5. On the top left of the matching page where you see all the user profiles there is a navigation button (three stripes).
 If you click on that button it will show you 4 items -
 * Item 1.
 The name and profile picture of the current user, that is, you
 * Item 2.
 The home button which will take you to matching page
 * Item 3.
+The profile button which will take you to the profile page.
+Here the user can view their own profile.
+* Item 4.
 The chat button which will take you to the chatting page where you can see all the users that you are connected with
-* Item 4.
+* Item 5.
 The logout button for logging out of the account
 6. Once two users have successfully pressed connect on each other, they will show up on each other’s chatting page which can be selected from the navigation bar.
 Once you click on any of the users, it will open a chatting window where you can privately chat with the other user by typing your message and hitting send.
 If you want to go back just click the back button on top right.
 7. The last feature is for the admin, which can be accessed using this route <route>.